2022 Annual wage arrangement for hospitality workers

 - Giving the other party 12 months' written notice that the deal is ending.

-How RosterElf Can Help
+How RosterElf can help

 Employees with annualised compensation agreements can submit timesheets using RosterElf to track their working hours, including unpaid breaks.
 RosterElf preserves a permanent digital record of the hours worked after this data has been collected.
 RosterElf may also remind employees to turn in timesheets, ensuring that you never go without an audit record.